-- If the NextCommand field in the first SMB2 header of the message is equal to 0 and SessionId of the first SMB2 header is not equal to the SessionId field in SMB2 TRANSFORM\HEADER of response, the client MUST discard the message. - For each response in a compounded response, if the SessionId field of SMB2 header is not equal to the SessionId field in the SMB2 TRANSFORM\HEADER, the client SHOULD<150> discard the entire compounded response and stop processing. - If ProtocolId in the header of the decrypted message is 0x424d53FE indicating an SMB2 header, the client MUST further validate the decrypted message: - If the NextCommand field in the first SMB2 header of the message is equal to 0 and SessionId of the first SMB2 header is not equal to the SessionId field in SMB2 TRANSFORM HEADER of response, the client MUST discard the message. - For each response in a compounded response, if the SessionId field of SMB2 header is not equal to the SessionId field in the SMB2 TRANSFORM HEADER, the client SHOULD<151> discard the entire compounded response and stop processing.
+- If the NextCommand field in the first SMB2 header of the message is equal to 0 and SessionId of the first SMB2 header is not equal to the SessionId field in SMB2 TRANSFORM\HEADER of response, the client MUST discard the message disconnect the connection as specified in section 3.2.7.1. - For each response in a compounded response, if the SessionId field of SMB2 header is not equal to the SessionId field in the SMB2 TRANSFORM\HEADER, the client SHOULD<150> discard the entire compounded response and stop processing MUST disconnect the connection as specified in section 3.2.7.1. - If ProtocolId in the header of the decrypted message is 0x424d53FE0x424d53FE indicating an SMB2 header, the client MUST further validate the decrypted message: - If the NextCommand field in the first SMB2 header of the message is equal to 0 and SessionId of the first SMB2 header is not equal to the SessionId field in SMB2 TRANSFORM\HEADER of response, the client MUST discard the message disconnect the connection as specified in section 3.2.7.1. - For each response in a compounded response, if the SessionId field of SMB2 header is not equal to the SessionId field in the SMB2 TRANSFORM\HEADER, the client SHOULD<